junxit/us-congress-bills-111/bill.md

     - **(A)** in subsection (a)(1), by striking “Capitol Police Board” each place it appears and inserting “United States Capitol Police”; and
     - **(B)** in subsection (a)(2), by striking “Capitol Police Board” and inserting “Chief of the United States Capitol Police”.
   - **(2)** *Effective date* The amendments made by paragraph (1) shall take effect as if included in the enactment of the Supplemental Appropriations Act, 2001.
-- **(c)** *Prior Notice to Authorizing Committees of Deployment Outside Jurisdiction* Section 1007(a)(1) of the Legislative Branch Appropriations Act, 2005 (2 U.S.C.
+- **(c)** *Prior Notice To Authorizing Committees of Deployment Outside Jurisdiction* Section 1007(a)(1) of the Legislative Branch Appropriations Act, 2005 (2 U.S.C.
 1978(a)(1)) is amended by striking “prior notification to” and inserting the following: “prior notification to the Committee on House Administration of the House of Representatives, the Committee on Rules and Administration of the Senate, and”.
 - **(d)** *Advance payments for subscription services*
   - **(1)** *In general* Section 1002 of the Legislative Branch Appropriations Act, 2008 (Public Law 110–161; 2 U.S.C.
 1981) is amended by inserting “the Committee on House Administration of the House of Representatives, and the Committee on Rules and Administration of the Senate” after “the Senate,”.
   - **(2)** *Effective date and application* The amendment made by this subsection shall take effect 30 days after the date of enactment of this Act and apply to payments made on or after that effective date.